Talented-Dev934/Mybeir-angular/doc/why.md

 bars/restaurants, indoor restaurants, etc.

 We don't have the control over the information provided for each marker, although we know it well.
-All we can do is suggest an *edit*.
-Some of them get accepted very quick (like restrooms in the Nest or no Wi-Fi at BLUB), but some just never made it (like BLUB's english name, additional category and english description).
+All we can do is suggest *edits*.
+Some of them get accepted very quick (like restrooms in the Nest or no Wi-Fi at BLUB), but some just never will (like BLUB's english name, additional category and english description).

 ## [Google My Maps](https://google.com/mymaps)?